Radiation Health Indoctrination

 - Name, DOD ID for active duty Navy (full SSN for others), birth month and day

 - Student E-Mail Address

-Classes start each day at 0730 and end at 1630 or when daily topics are completed.
+Classes start each day at 0730 with a home work review and end at 1630 or when daily topics are completed.
 The uniform of the day for military members is the service khaki, NWU or service equivalent.
 For civilian members, attire equivalent to service khaki such as business casual is appropriate.

 Naval Undersea Medical Institute command is located in building 159 on the Naval Submarine Base Groton CT.
 The command phone number is (860) 694-2876.
 The SUBASE is located in Groton CT off Route 12 (exit 86 on I-95).